cmlkap/sfh_2_sfr_in_dallas/README.md

 There are some single family home rentals owned by individuals.
 These are not identified in this project.

+Block groups with fewer than 5 eligible properties were excluded from the map.

 Data source is Dallas County appraisal district data.
 Processed in Python.

 ## Contact